dkokov/RateEngine/README.md

 The **RE** to be managed by external **BillingSystem** with APIs or other external interface.
 If you want to use CallControl - prepaid or credit limit(postpaid),then the RE will return 'maxsec'.
 Can be used 'maxsec' as RTP timeout or other param in you call managment.

+## Feedback

+  You have a question or issue with some script,you see errors with some document, can send request to me here: [ISSUES](https://github.com/dkokov/RateEngine/issues)

+You have need from different/private helping or consulting - this my personal e-mail address: dkokov75 at gmail dot com